Mars Attacks!: Critical reception

 Richard Schickel, writing in Time magazine, gave a positive review.
 "You have to admire everyone's chutzpah: the breadth of Burton's (and writer Jonathan Gems') movie references, which range from Kurosawa to Kubrick; and above all their refusal to offer us a single likable character.
 Perhaps they don't create quite enough deeply funny earthlings to go around, but a thoroughly mean-spirited big-budget movie is always a treasurable rarity."
 Jonathan Rosenbaum from the Chicago Reader praised the surreal humor and black comedy, which he found to be in the vein of Dr. Strangelove and Gremlins (1984).
 He said it was far from clear whether the movie was a satire, although critics were describing it as one.
 Todd McCarthy of Variety called Mars Attacks! "a cult sci-fi comedy miscast as an elaborate, all-star studio extravaganza."

 Jonathan Palmer reviewed Mars Attacks for Arcane magazine, rating it a 7 out of 10 overall, and stated that "When, eventually, the martians start getting their comeuppance, I was reminded of Winston Smith's experience in the early cinema scene in 1984, but I ignored that thought and just sat back to enjoy the carnage."

 Audiences surveyed by CinemaScore gave the film a grade of "B" on a scale of A+ to F.

 Awards

 Mars Attacks! was on the shortlist for the Academy Award for Best Visual Effects nominations, but the Academy of Motion Picture Arts and Sciences selected Independence Day, Dragonheart, and Twister instead.
 The film was nominated for seven categories at the Saturn Awards.
 Danny Elfman won Best Music, while director Tim Burton, writer Jonathan Gems, actor Lukas Haas, costume designer Colleen Atwood and the visual effects department at Industrial Light & Magic received nominations.
 Mars Attacks! was nominated for both the Saturn Award for Best Science Fiction Film (which went to Independence Day) and the Hugo Award for Best Dramatic Presentation.

-Video game

-A park management video game based on the series titled Mars Attracts will release in 2025.